VoicuTomut/Event-Classification-with-Layerwise-Learning-for-Data-Re-uploading-Classifier-in-High-Energy-Physics/README.md

-# Event Clsddification with data reuploading in High-Energy Physics
+# Event Clssification with data reuploading in High-Energy Physics

 ## Entangled_Nets